zepcp/distense-contracts/README.md

 ## Install

 - clone this repo
-- make sure to have npm
+- install npm if you don't have it
-- `npm install`
+- `npm i`

 ## Usage

 - the primary way we interact with our smart contracts is by testing, so when developing we make changes to our contracts, test, then interact in the UI
-- to test run `npm run test`
+- to test run `npm test` (if this fails make sure you don't have another testrpc shell running)

 Once you get past the initial code->testing phase and want to view your changes in the UI